 Born in Breslau on November 25, 1830, Lina Morgenstern was one of the five daughters of Albert and Fanny Bauer.
 The well-to-do, religiously observant family, in which the Jewish principles of love of one’s neighbor and deeds of charity were paramount, viewed the revolutionary events of 1848 with considerable sympathy.
 Albert Bauer, who was the manager of the Breslau branch of the Royal Porcelain Factory, built an apartment house for his workers, while Fanny, the daughter of Senator Jacob Adler of Cracow, attempted—with the help of Lina and her sisters—to educate a number of “morally derelict” young women.

-Influenced by her parents’ charitable activities and by the events of 1848, which distracted from her personal problems, Lina developed an awareness of social change and social issues and a great desire to alleviate poverty.
-On her eighteenth birthday she enlisted her mother’s help to found a “Penny Society for Poor Pupils,” using donations to purchase shoes, clothing, books and writing utensils for needy schoolchildren.
-The society remained in existence for eighty years.
+Influenced by her parents’ charitable activities and by the events of 1848, which distracted Lina from her personal problems, she developed an awareness of social change and social issues and a great desire to alleviate poverty.
+On her eighteenth birthday she enlisted her mother’s help to found a “Penny Society for Poor Pupils,” using donations to purchase shoes, clothing, books, and writing utensils for needy schoolchildren.
+The society remained in existence for 80 years.

 In 1854 Lina’s parents finally agreed to her marriage to Morgenstern and the couple moved to Berlin, where Theodor opened a warehouse.
 However, as her parents had feared, the business soon foundered since Theodor too easily stood guarantor for his acquaintances.
 Compelled to contribute to the couple’s income, Lina decided to avail herself of the opportunities open to young middle-class women by utilizing her talent for writing.